BashirYesufu/yesufu-bashir-techtask-mobile/README.md

 **Step 3:**

 Run your simulator for iOS or android emulator and smash the build button.
 Easy!
+I have added a request inspector to enable you see api calls while running the app.
+This can be disabled in the main.dart file

 ### Libraries & Tools Used